elcicd/el-CICD-docs/tutorial.md

 oc get pods,cm,secrets
 ```

-The above commands will show you the `devops` RBAC group's Jenkins instance, the copy of `el-cicd-meta-info` ConfigMap that copied into the `devops` namespace, and the pull secrets that were copied into the `devops` namespace.
+The above commands will show you the `devops` RBAC group's Jenkins instance, and the copy of `el-cicd-meta-info` ConfigMap and pull Secrets that were copied into the `devops` Non-prod namespace.

 ```bash
 oc projects | grep test-cicd